What we know so far about the investigation into the Idaho college student murders

 On Nov.
 30, authorities moved five cars from the crime scene so that they could continue processing evidence.
 Earlier in the investigation, they had seized the contents of three dumpsters, but said no useful evidence was found.

 On Nov.
 16, Fry told reporters that investigators believed it was "a targeted attack."
-But in the ensuing days, however, police did not clarify that comment, or explain how they could make that statement without a suspect.
+In the ensuing days, however, police did not clarify that comment, or explain how they could make that statement without a suspect.

-But in a statement Wednesday night, the department appeared to walk that back while addressing recent conflicting comments made by Latah County Prosecuting Attorney Bill Thompson regarding whether the attack was targeted.
-The department Wednesday called Thompson's comments the result of a "miscommunication," and added that detectives did "not currently know if the residence or any occupants were specifically targeted."
+But in a statement Nov.
+30, the department appeared to walk that back while addressing recent conflicting comments made by Latah County Prosecuting Attorney Bill Thompson, who had said at least one of the victims was "undoubtedly targeted" in the attack.
+The department Wednesday called Thompson's comments the result of a "miscommunication."
+On Thursday, police clarified that they still believed the attack was targeted, "but have not concluded if the target was the residence or its occupants."

-Alivea Goncalves, the sister of victim Kaylee Goncalves, told NewsNation's Chris Cuomo that police have not given the families any more information.
+Alivea Goncalves, the sister of victim Kaylee Goncalves, told NewsNation's Chris Cuomo on Nov.
+28 that police have not given the families any more information.

 "Law enforcement is kind of throwing around this word 'targeted,' but we don't know that means, and it almost makes it feel alienating because we don't have any more information on that," Goncalves said.
 "I don't know who that target was, if it was one of them, if it was all of them.
 I just don't know."